3.4 Real Estate Acquiree Financial Statements Required in SEC Filings

 - Nonregistrant financial statements (or other entities’ financial statements) in accordance with the guidance in Regulation S-X, Rule 3-05 or Rule 3-14, on acquisitions of businesses or real estate operations, respectively.
 Such financial statements may need to be provided, for example, if some of the spun-off assets were acquired recently.
 The staff reminded registrants that in these circumstances, the measurement basis for the significance test under Rule 3-05 or Rule 3-14 would be the carve-out financial statements and not the prior entity.

-The SEC staff also discussed the filing requirements of Schedule III under which
+The SEC staff also discussed the filing requirements of Schedule III

-number of assets would otherwise need to be disclosed separately.
+significant number of assets would otherwise need to be disclosed separately.

-The staff also has observed a higher frequency of REIT transactions in industries
+The staff also has observed a higher frequency of REIT transactions

-significant lease types, and lease expiration dates).
+the assets, significant lease types, and lease expiration dates).

 Because REIT transactions (including REIT spin and REIT conversion